VincentOdiaka/marketing_analytics_and_strategies/README.md

-# marketing_analytics_and_strategies
-Examining Factors responsible for the relative failure of a campaign strategies in a banking institution located in Portugal
+# Marketing Strategies and its Analytics on the Outcome of the campaigns in the introduction of a banking term deposit in Portugal

+### Project Overview

+### Data Sources

+### Tools Used
+  - Excel (Data Cleaning and Analysis)